Australia's battery storage boom: record growth in 2025

-Australian households are embracing battery storage at unprecedented rates, with July 2025 setting a new monthly installation record.
+Australian households are installing batteries at record rates, with July 2025 setting a new monthly installation record.
 Here's what's driving the $2.4 billion boom.

 Battery systems installed in July 2025 - a new monthly record